 What mortgage rates can and cannot tell you about growth

-Mortgage rates are an important transmission channel into growth, but they are not a complete growth model on their own.
+Mortgage rates help explain one important path through which financial conditions influence growth.
 Their relevance comes from the fact that housing is highly sensitive to financing costs and strongly connected to construction, household durables, and local economic activity.
 When rates rise sharply, those links can amplify the effect well beyond the mortgage market itself.

 FAQ